 ‘Camelot,’ said he.

-It is at this point in the story that the curious stranger becomes groggy and so hands the speaker his manuscript, which he had written as a journal and then amended.
-The speaker sits down by his fire and opens the book while the curious stranger sleeps, reading from where the curious stranger told him to carry on.
+It is at this point in the story that the curious stranger becomes groggy and hands over his manuscript.
+He had written this book as a journal and then amended.
+The speaker sits down by his fire and opens the book while the curious stranger sleeps.
+He reads from where the curious stranger told him to carry on.

-The beginning of this book was told to me by my mother when I was a child, and she might as well have told me about the craziest movie moment she had ever seen.
-Mark Twain and creativity go a long way.
+The mother told me about the beginning of this book.
+She might as well have told me about the strangest movie moment she had ever seen.
+Twain and creativity go a long way.
 I understood that part of the book long before I ever actually cracked the cover.
 But it is effective for a reason, as it largely gets the action of the story moving very quickly.
-In three short sections, Twain is able to tell you about his approach to writing, the speaker and the curious stranger’s motives, and then the inciting incident that caused the curious stranger to be in King Arthur’s Court.
+In three short sections, Twain is able to tell you about his approach to writing, the speaker and the curious stranger’s motives.
+Then, he gives the inciting incident that caused the curious stranger to be in King Arthur’s Court.

-What is more, the opening of Twain’s book reminds me of The Time Machine by H. G. Welles, in which the time traveler regails a group with a story about his travels forward and backwards in time, and that tale comprises the whole of the book.
-However, A Connecticut Yankee was written almost a decade prior and features the time shift narrative trope, which conveys both the fantastical nature of the narrative itself (it is ostensibly encased in a fairy tale binding), and the morality play that is no no doubt carved into each chapter (knights taking ownership, and castles on hills separating social classes).
+What is more, the opening of Twain’s book reminds me of The Time Machine by H. G. Welles, in which the time traveler regails a group with a story about his travels forward and backwards in time.
+That tale comprises the whole of the book.
+However, A Connecticut Yankee was written almost a decade prior and features the time shift narrative trope.
+It conveys both the fantastical nature of the narrative itself–fairy tale–and the morality play.
+This is no no doubt carved into each chapter, including knights taking ownership, and castles on hills separating social classes.

-Lastly, through both the speaker and curious stranger, Twain is able to create a dichotomy–and I would assume his own dichotomy–as a practical man of the times, who is quite capable of many things–and a reflective, bookish character who simply acts as journalist or catalyst for the story’s execution.
+Lastly, through both the speaker and curious stranger, Twain is able to create a dichotomy.
+I would assume this is his own dichotomy.
+Twain is a practical man of the times and a reflective, bookish character.
 Through both voices we have one of rational madness and one of careful attentiveness.
 Each character serves their purpose to propel the initial action and the story moves onward.
+Mark Twain does this decisively and accurately.